 From the pot of Pringles balanced precariously on the bedside table to the pile of dirty dishes in the shower, the whole set is so instantly familiar you can almost smell the nail varnish remover, sour corner shop wine and rising damp.

-Over 90 minutes we a series of encounters.
+Over 90 minutes we have a series of encounters.
 There’s po-faced Eddie, who soon becomes a bossy boyfriend; there’s middle-aged Miles, who bemoans woolly liberals and dominates debate; there’s teenaged Paddy, strutting and boasting about bedding hundreds of women; there’s ex long-term boyfriend Sam who travels from Wales to fix the plumbing; and there’s Vera, anxious gal pal from the gym and occasional lover.

 Occasionally the structure feels artificial – a way of introducing particular conversations, rather than a natural flow – but the dialogue that follows is so sharp, so gasp-inducing it still works.